FernandoRoldan93/CC-Project/README.md

 ## Code structure

 In this application, all the code will be placed, as usual, in the ['src' folder](./src) and at the moment there are only 2 classes implemented partially.
-Those classes are [Station](./src/station/station.go) and [City](./src/station/city.go).
+Those classes are [Station](./src/station/station.go) and [Bike](./src/bike/bike.go).

 The different modules will be developed and placed in folders representing their packages, an example can be found in the classes listed above.
 That code has been tested syntactically using ```gofmt -e <.go file>``` and ```go build``` trying to check for possible errors and syntax errors.
+The `gofmt` command will run automatically in a Github Action.
+This action will also run a linter on the YAML files trying to look for syntax errors.